EAlexRojas/deliteful/docs/Accordion.md

 ### Browser Support

 This widget supports all supported browsers.
-On Internet Explorer, transitions are not animated.
+On Internet Explorer, animations are disabled.